WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 # AuthenticatorBioEnrollment

-This command is used to configure various authenticator features through the use of its subcommands.
+  This command is used by the platform to provision/enumerate/delete bio enrollments in the authenticator.
 It is part of the authenticator API and is new to CTAP2.1.

 You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md